dchote/esphome-lcd-mediaplayer-status/README.md

 You will need to have the relevant fonts available for ESPHome to use.
 - Download the NotoSans font from Google and place `NotoSans-VariableFont_wdth,wght.ttf` into `/config/esphome/fonts`.
 - Find and download `fa-solid-900.ttf` into `/config/esphome/fonts`.
+- Land a jpeg at `/config/www/placeholder.jpg` to become the placeholder album art image.